Danilusha/danilusha.github.io/index.md

 layout: home
 ---
 ## Hi there!
 I am Moldavian born, living in Amsterdam, visual artist with a background in international economics and social work.
-In my artistic practice, I tend to confront myself with topics related to my homecountry.
+In my artistic practice, I tend to confront myself with topics related to my home country.
 As a professional I’m genuinely enjoying working in the educational field or administrative office of a cultural organization.
 This helps me to align with my core value of supporting and contributing to the arts & culture in the society.

 <h2 style="margin-top: 50px;">Some Exhibitions I took part in</h2>